Design Decision: Remote PC Access

 Citrix Workspace supports different authentication options to be selected including Active Directory + Token and Azure Active Directory.
 Current Supported Authentication Options

-If Citrix Gateway is configured as the authentication option for Citrix Workspace, or if a customer chooses to use Citrix Gateway + Citrix StoreFront as an alternative to Citrix Workspace, then the much wider selection of Citrix Gateway authentication options becomes available.
+If NetScaler Gateway is configured as the authentication option for Citrix Workspace, or if a customer chooses to use NetScaler Gateway + Citrix StoreFront as an alternative to Citrix Workspace, then the much wider selection of NetScaler Gateway authentication options becomes available.

 Some of these options, like the time-based one-time password, require the user to initially register for a new token.
 As token registration requires the user to access their email to validate their identity, it may need to be completed before the user attempts to work remotely.